VU-BEAM-Lab/GENRE/README.md

 % typically a performance penalty when using double precision instead of
 % single precision on GPUs, but using single precision has the trade-off of
 % reduced numerical precision).
 Depending on factors such as the
-% conditioning of the model matrices, this reduced precision can be
+% conditioning of the model matrices, this reduced precision can lead to
-% significant and lead to incorrect results.
-Therefore, if you select
+% significantly different results.
+Therefore, if you select single
 % single precision, then you should ensure that this precision is
 % sufficient for your application.
 If you are uncertain, then it is best to
 % use double precision.